Modern Slavery Statement

 We conduct appropriate training for our procurement/buying teams and senior managers, so that they understand the signs of modern slavery and what to do if they suspect that it is taking place.
 As part of our programme, all UK employees in relevant roles, and all English speaking staff at our Asian Sourcing Centre, undertook refresher training in December 2021.
 This training took the form of an online course and knowledge check to develop awareness and skills for spotting the signs of modern slavery.
 Senior management in our European businesses and Chinese manufacturing operation also undertook the training.
 Our non-English speaking Chinese Quality Control Inspectors were trained separately in the second half of 2021.

 If a Group employee becomes aware of or suspects that there may be the possibility of any modern slavery abuses occurring within the Group or its supply chain, this must be reported immediately to the employee’s line manager and the business’s General Manager or Managing Director.
-The claim will then be investigated immediately and the findings reported to the Head of Corporate Services.
-If the employee does not feel comfortable reporting the matter via this route, or considers that the matter is not being investigated fully or dealt with appropriately, the matter should be reported immediately using the Group’s Whistleblowing Policy procedures which are widely publicised internally.
+The claim will then be investigated immediately, and the findings reported to the Head of Corporate Services.
+If the employee does not feel comfortable reporting the matter via this route or considers that it is not being investigated fully or dealt with appropriately, they can report the matter using the Group’s Whistleblowing Policy procedures which are widely publicised internally.

 Our Performance Indicators

 We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received through supplier audits and from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.